 No Great Book On Peace exists, even though students cram Clausewitz’s On War in every college.
 Believe me; I searched the stacks in vain, for On Peace.

 Midway through my mandatory obedience training – once I’d gotten good and fed up with it – I began combing available libraries for a primer on the administration of world peace.
 You know, a real civics lesson for a serious cosmopolitan?
 So what if it were nothing but science fiction and wild-eyed speculation?
 I’d have settled for that!

 All I found was On War and chosen textbooks on weapon management.
 There were countless histories, devout religious tomes, pompous political screeds, literary soap operas and nut-cracking philosophical quibbles—each sustaining weapon mentality and diverting attention from what should have been our primary study all along: the mentality of peace.
-Otherwise, they talked about feelings or sentiment or technicalities or meaningless abstractions or some such nonsense.
+Otherwise, they talked about feelings or sentiment or technicalities or meaningless abstractions or some such minor nonsense.
 As my readings grew more voracious and less picky, they led me to more and more ponderous, elaborate and boring affirmations of weapon mentality.
 An alpine range of useless trivia aside, I found very little else, to tell you the truth.

 Avid for the peace primer I never found, I set about drafting its Volume One.
 I would never dare call it On Peace.
 Only a global consensus of Learners, assembled in the World Virtual Agora, could begin to compose such a work in a thousand million volumes.
 Nowadays, there are none.